Lan Tianli: Political career

 Lan served as deputy party chief and mayor of Hechi in 2007, and was promoted to the party chief position one year later.
 In 2011 he became vice-chairman of the Guangxi Zhuang Autonomous Regional Committee of the Chinese People's Political Consultative Conference, rising to chairman in 2018.
 In October 2020, the Central Committee of the Chinese Communist Party appointed him deputy party secretary of Guangxi.
 On October 19, he was elected chairman at the 19th session of the Standing Committee of the 13th People's Congress of Guangxi Zhuang Autonomous Region.

 On May 16, 2025, Lan was suspected of "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
-Lan was resigned the Chairman of Guangxi post by the Standing Committee of Guangxi People's Congress on May 29.
+Lan was resigned from the Chairman of Guangxi post by the Standing Committee of Guangxi People's Congress on May 29.
+On December 4, 2025, Lan was expelled from the Party and public office.